cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

 README.md       run.sh      src/
 ```
 This document is the README.md, run.sh is a bash script that runs
-example (discussed in detail below), and src/ contains the source
+examples (discussed in detail below), and src/ contains the source
 code for this project.

 4. Download the example data file 'Agrofood_co2_emission.csv' by copying